Radon17/e85_id_gen/README.md

 ## Compatibility / Burning

 - Use Xhomer-format files directly with the emulator.
-- For real MS0585/DEC hardware, write the plain format image to EEPROM, or burn with your programmer to the К155РЕ3 chip.
+- For real MS0585/DEC hardware, burn with your programmer to the К155РЕ3 chip.

 ---